SPRIGS/hs-hiring-assignment/readme.md

 - [HubSpot VS Code Extension](https://marketplace.visualstudio.com/items?itemName=HubSpot.hubl)

 Once youre ready to start developing, you can run the command ```npm run watch``` which does two things:
-- Watches for SCSS changes on theme files, and compiles them in the same directory.
+1. Watches for SCSS changes on theme files, and compiles them in the same directory.
-- Uploads the changes to the portal (runs `hs watch sprigs-hs-theme sprigs-hs-theme` on the background)
+2. Listens for changes and uploads them to the portal (runs `hs watch sprigs-hs-theme sprigs-hs-theme` on the background)

-### Assignment:
 In the modules directory `/sprigs-hs-theme/modules` you will find the following modules:
 - CTA banner
 - Divider